-We need container deposit schemes across Australia and we are going on a tour across Victoria with a 3m long Coke bottle in tow, calling for a 10 cent refundable deposit on bottles and cans.
+We need container deposit schemes across Australia and we went on a tour across Victoria in March/April 2018 with a 3m long Coke bottle in tow, calling for a 10 cent refundable deposit on bottles and cans.
 It will help reduce litter, increase recycling rates, decrease the contamination rate and provide great fundraising opportunities for charity and community groups, especially in regional areas.

 WILL YOUR ORGANISATION SUPPORT CASH FOR CONTAINERS?

 Hundreds of community groups, charities and non-profit organisations around Australia added their name to the Cash for Containers campaign and were instrumental in our success in NSW, Queensland and WA.
 Now it is Victoria's turn - sign on today to endorse the Cash for Containers campaign in Victoria and help make Australia litter free.